dbcook/openrocket-database/README.md

 * Compute whether mass override is needed based on mass ratio error threshold
 * Instant regeneration of files with different balsa densities etc.

-There are several built-in database files that have not been touched yet (see above for list).

 ### Data Gathering Discussion